 Meaning of Corolla

-Corolla in plants can define as the group of petals that are prominently coloured, encircling the reproductive structures of a flower, i.e. stamen and carpel.
-Therefore, corolla individually refers as “Petals”.
-Corolla merely refers as the second whorl of a flower that is interior to the calyx.
+Corolla in plants refers to a group of petals that prominently appears coloured and encircles the reproductive structures of a flower, i.e. stamen and carpel.
+Therefore, corolla or petals merely refers to the second whorl of a flower, which is interior to the calyx.
 Like calyx, corolla can also be gamopetalous (fused) and polypetalous (free).

 Features of Corolla